sevagh/xumx-sliCQ/README.md

 ![xumx_system](./docs/xumx_slicq_system.png)

-There is an option to perform the Wiener EM step directly on the sliCQ (`stft_wiener=False` in the Separator class), but the execution time is much slower than the STFT-based Wiener EM, for a negligible boost in SDR.
-In practice, 1 iteration of STFT-based Wiener EM gives a modest performance boost with an acceptable performance penalty ([further discussed here](https://discourse.aicrowd.com/t/umx-iterative-wiener-expectation-maximization-for-non-stft-time-frequency-transforms/6191)).
+The ragged sliCQ is stored in a matrix with zero-padding to perform a relatively fast Wiener EM step directly on the sliCQ transform ([adapting STFT Wiener EM to the sliCQ is discussed here](https://discourse.aicrowd.com/t/umx-iterative-wiener-expectation-maximization-for-non-stft-time-frequency-transforms/6191)).

 A look into each of the 4 target networks of xumx-sliCQ shows how the convolutional network architecture is applied per-block of the ragged sliCQ transform, where each block contains the frequency bins that share the same time resolution: